Axstr0n/farmbotsim-rs/README.md

 `Cargo.toml` - Contains dependencies of project.

-`README.md` - This file, which contains documentation and instructions for setting up and using the application.
+`README.md` - This file, which contains documentation and instructions for setting up and using the project.